flitzdev/3D-Room-Portfolio/README.md

 ## Instructions

-Download this repo and unachive it then run below commands in your terminal.
+1. Download this repo.
+2. Unachive the zip file.

 ```
 npm install